 There are many mortgage products in the market today.
-So I’m looking to buy a homemade find the options overwhelming.
+So I’m looking to buy a home and find the options overwhelming.
 Especially when buying your first home, the choices and options may seem endless.
-To assist you in this process, here are the few basic types of mortgages you should know.
+To assist you in this process, here are a few basic types of mortgages you should know.

 When the Bank of Canada raises or lowers their overnight rate, banks will then adjust their prime interest rate which affects your variable mortgage rate.

-Within a variable interest rate there are two main options, a closed and an an open.
+Within a variable interest rate, there are two main options, a closed and an open.
 An open variable rate mortgage is similar to a line of credit.

 These mortgages are sometimes called a secured line of credit.
 It can be paid off at any time without a penalty and the minimum payment requirement is interest only.
 People who need a mortgage for a short period of time and those who are unsure of the best option to choose can potentially look at an open variable mortgage.

 Also, those who would prefer to only pay interest on the mortgage can look to this product.
 One downside of this product compared to a closed variable mortgage is that the interest rate is higher.
 Typically it is priced between prime +0.5% to prime +1%.

 In comparison, a closed variable rate mortgage is typically at a discounted rate off prime.
 Therefore prime minus a set number.
 As prime changes, the discount on prime will remain the same.

 The penalty to get out of a closed variable rate mortgage is lower typically than the penalty to get out of a closed fixed-rate mortgage.
 With a variable rate mortgage, the penalty is usually three months of interest.